sshane/Konverter/README.md

 - [ ] LSTM
 - [ ] Conv2D

+## Features
+- Super quick conversion of your models.
+Takes less than a second.
+- Usually reduces the size of Keras models by about 69.37%.
+- Prediction is usually quicker in most cases than Keras or SNPE.
+- Stores the weights and biases of your model in a separate compressed NumPy file.
+  - If your model output name is `dense_model`, the Python wrapper file will be named `dense_model.py` and the weights will be named `dense_model_weights.npz` in the same directory.

 ## Benchmarks
 [Benchmarks can be found here in the BENCHMARKS.md file.](BENCHMARKS.md)

 ## Usage
 To be added.

+## Requirements
+I've built and tested Konverter with the following:
+- TensorFlow 2.1.0
+- tf.keras (not keras)
+- Python >= 3.6 (for the glorious f-strings!)

 ## Current Limitations and Issues
 - Dimensionality of input data: